 Jennings was introduced to circus while attending Illinois State University, which had a small campus circus troupe.
 He caught the “circus bug” and, upon graduation, spent the next three years traveling and performing with various small circuses throughout the US.
 He had a two-year career at Club Med, teaching circus skills and flying trapeze.
 Jennings joined the staff of Circus Center in 1999.
 He teaches flying trapeze and trampoline, serves as the company's master rigger, and performs with Xiao Hong Weng a spectacular hand-to-hand balancing act that has won over audiences throughout the Bay Area.

-Minimum age for flying trapeze is 7.
-For safety reasons, children with small waists and/or
+Minimum age for flying trapeze is 7, For safety reasons, children with small waists and/or

 Maximum weight: Our instructors, who vary in size, can safely belay up to 250lbs.

 Maximum waist: Our safety belts are designed to accommodate waists up to size 38.

 Glasses discouraged, but if worn, must be break-resistant and secured with elastic straps

 Prerequisite: Able to do a one-handed take off (or deemed close to that milestone by an instructor)